How to Avoid App Store Rejections

 Test a stealth release

 If you aren’t sure if an app you’re developing will get approved, you can try stealth releasing a minimal version of the app first to test the waters.
-That way, you can get early feedback from the App Store review team before you invest a ton of time and energy into building out your app.
+That way, you can get early feedback from the App Store review team before you invest time and energy into building your app.
 Ideally, Apple would offer an early review service like this, but I don’t think they do (at least not publicly).
 I stealth release all of my apps to remove that fear of rejection.
 This early version might get a few reviews from users that stumble across it, but you can always reset the ratings and reviews through App Store Connect.